Grendel (comics): Batman/Grendel II

-Black, White and Red & Red, White and Black
+Black, White and Red and Red, White and Black

 Wagner returned to Hunter Rose in 1998 with a four-issue miniseries, Grendel: Black, White and Red, featuring short stories drawn by an array of artists.
 As the title suggests, the stories were drawn in black and white with red spot-color.
 A second series, Grendel: Red, White and Black, followed in 2002.
 Some of the artists included D'Israeli, Duncan Fegredo, David Mack, Mike Allred, Teddy Kristiansen, Woodrow Phoenix, Chris Sprouse, Stan Sakai, Jill Thompson, Kelley Jones, Andi Watson, Ashley Wood and Michael Zulli and Stan Shaw.

 The collected versions of these two limited series also contain several short Grendel stories Wagner had published over the years, such as "Devil's Vagary" (a 16-page one-shot from the Comico Collection slipcase), "The Devil's Week" (from A Decade of Dark Horse #1), "Midnight Looms" [Scared of the Devil] (from Dark Horse Extra #49–50), and "Devils Duel" (from Dark Horse Maverick 2001).